Things to see and do - Pavia

 Piazza Vittoria I - 27100 Pavia

-This communal palace from the 12C has an interesting view over the chevet of the cathedral.
+This former communal palace from the 12C commands a fine view over the chevet of the cathedral.

 In those days geographic mobility were not just vain words: Lanfranc was born in Pavia, and died as Archbishop of Canterbury in 1098.
 Although he was buried in Kent, his memory is honoured in birthplace by a cenotaph from the end of the 15C, created ..